 4. Practice cough etiquette.
 If someone in your household does get sick, then remind them to practice good cough etiquette.
 They should cough into a tissue and dispose of it, or use their elbow if they don’t have a tissue.

-5. Wear a mask if you’re sick to help prevent the disease from spreading to others.
-For those who aren’t sick, there’s no evidence that a mask is going to provide you with protection when you’re out and about.
+5. Wear a mask, especially if you’re sick to help prevent the disease from spreading to others.

 If you are in a situation where you’re required to wear a mask then the following points are important to remember: